The Ultimate JQL Cheat Sheet: How To Get Started, from an Expert

 JQL’s primary usage is that it serves as a very advanced way of filtering Jira issues in large-scale projects and when you’re working with big instances.

-Let’s say that status is called Implementing for this example.
-But maybe there’s one Jira project that uses a different status setting than the rest.
-Maybe another one calls it In Progress.
-While another might call that same field Doing.
+Say you needed to know all of the in-progress tickets across all your projects that were due in the next few days.
+Most tickets in your Jira instance have a status called Implementing — except for one project that uses a different status setting than the rest; that Jira project calls it In Progress.
+To complicate things further, yet another Jira project might call that same field Doing.
 And they all mean the same thing, but because different projects use different terms, it’s tricky to find them all at once.

 This is where JQL can help you!